 Summary of HostPlus super

-Hostplus’s Indexed Balanced Fund isn’t the only cheap super fund around – Check out my Barefoot investor superannuation article for some more ideas about great super funds.
+Hostplus’s Indexed Balanced Fund isn’t the only cheap super fund around – Check out my Barefoot investor superannuation article for some more ideas about great superannuation, and see my facebook posts on superannuation on the facebook page and facebook group.